vipinvkmenon/terraform-exporter-btp/docs/prerequisites.md

 ## Terraform/OpenTofu CLI

-The btptf CLI requires a installation of the Terraform CLI or the OpenTofu CLI.
+The btptf CLI requires a installation of the Terraform or the OpenTofu CLI.
 The corresponding CLI will be detected and called by the btptf CLI.

 You find the necessary information in the official documentation: